 Category 1 - Classic German teddy bear

 Classical German teddy bear according to the idea of Richard Steiff with five joints, without additional items, undressed.
 Fur made of textiles like mohair or faux fur, a long mouth, a modelled upper back, wide apart eyes and relatively big and leaned forward ears.
-Maximum of one accessory on the teddy bear's body is admitted such as a bow, ruff, brooch, scarf or sash
+Maximum of one accessory on the teddy bear's body is admitted such as a bow, ruff, brooch, scarf or sash.

 Category 2 - Classical teddy bear international

 Category 3 - Miniature I

 Miniature teddy bear up to 10 centimeters, without additional items, undressed – a maximum of one accessory on the teddy bears' body is admitted such as a bow, ruff, brooch, scarf or sash.